 Policies 4 to 63 reflect (with some modification) the requirements of the Model Rules for Associations Incorporated under the NSW Associations Incorporation Act, 2016, and the remaining policies account for requirements of the Australian Council for International Development (ACFID) Model Code of Conduct, the specific requirements of the Commonwealth Department of Foreign Affairs and Trade (DFAT) and considerations of the particular programs undertaken by Partner Housing Australasia over a period of many years.

-The three elements (Constitution, Policies and Code of Conduct) are inseparable, because they collectively comprise the Governing Instrument.
-The detailed policies and procedures are further expanded in approximately 70 other detailed stand-alone “policies and procedures” documents, which collectively define the detailed policies, procedures and practices of the organisation under headings prescribed by DFAT.
+The two elements (Constitution and Code of Conduct) are inseparable, because they collectively comprise the Governing Instrument.
+The policies are further expanded in 27 other detailed stand-alone “policies and procedures” documents, which collectively define the detailed policies, procedures, and practices of the organisation under headings prescribed by DFAT.

 Objects